What is arthroscopy?

-- Loose bone and/or cartilage, particularly in the knee, shoulder, elbow, ankle, wrist, or hip
+- Loose bone or cartilage in the knee, shoulder, elbow, ankle, wrist, or hip

-Corrective surgery or a biopsy may be done using arthroscopy.
+Arthroscopy may be used to do a biopsy.
+It can be used to do corrective surgery.
 For example, torn ligaments can be repaired or reconstructed.
-Arthroscopic surgery may eliminate the need for an open surgical procedure.
+Arthroscopic surgery may remove the need for an open surgical procedure.

-There may be other reasons for your healthcare provider to recommend an arthroscopy.
+There may be other reasons for your healthcare provider to advise an arthroscopy.

 What are the risks of arthroscopy?

 All surgery has risks.
 The risks of this surgery include:

 - Blood clots in the legs or lungs

 There may be other risks depending on your overall health.
 Talk about any concerns you have with your healthcare provider before the procedure.